sisihagen/website/content/en/blog/2019/woman-to-the-front.md

 Young women who, in their insecurity about what they want to make out of their lives, choose the way to the covenant.
 Material prosperity, while intra-emotional neglect, which occurs when you Receive the Videos subliminally-a-days.
 Enny's father then leaves a spell from the pile, which makes really stunned: "if you cry, then cry in the pillow!"The warm-heartedness jumps directly towards you.
 Man is a product of his environment, so many sociologists would note.

 In almost all home stories is grilled.
-We recall Tolstoy's words: "as long as there are abattoirs, there will always be battlefields.“
+We recall Tolstoy's words: "as long as there are abattoirs, there will always be battlefields."

 And on precisely these battlefields, the German families are fooling around.
-Leah's mother says: "My first thought was: I don't want to see my child dead in a crisis region. ( ... ) (I am) aware that it can end up in a crisis area.“
+Leah's mother says: "My first thought was: I don't want to see my child dead in a crisis region. ( ... ) (I am) aware that it can end up in a crisis area."

 There are two questions here.
 Why doesn't the mother intervene when she cares about her daughter?
 For example, out of pride, because it does something great when it defends Germany in a" crisis region " à la Hindu Kush or exports democracy there?
 This is followed by the second question: is international law completely forgotten?
 The Non-Interference Principle?
 The ban on interfering in the internal conflicts of a state?
 The principle of the sovereignty of States?
 The illegal nature of these operations is simply hidden.